HomeLibraryHeating, Cooling & ChimneyWood stoves & WETT certification

 Sources

-(insurer requirements for wood-burning appliances). (certification levels and typical cost ranges).
 Casaroo flags, it does not inspect.

 Last reviewed 2026-07-06.
-This guide is general education, not a home inspection and not advice for your specific property — always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
+This guide is general education, not a home inspection and not advice for your specific property.
+Always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
 Cost ranges are 2026 estimates that vary by region, size, and access; confirm specifics with a qualified professional.

 Related guides